Crypto,* right? You can’t read the financial pages without coming across something on the white-hot topic.

 There’s a reason why historically, women have outperformed men when they invest.

 Mostly, it’s because women tend to trade less.
-The stock market has earned an average 9.8% return annually since the 1920s (with volatility and some losing years along the way, certainly), while the typical individual investor has earned just 1.5%.
+The stock market has earned an average 9.6% return annually since the 1920s (with volatility and some losing years along the way, certainly).
+It's hard to beat that picking stocks — especially if you're a man.

 Still want to trade crypto?
 As I said before, you’re free to do so.
 But please treat it like you’re sitting down at the blackjack table.